 Acquisition in 2006

-Orthogon Systems provides the industry's leading carrier-grade point-to-point broadband wireless system, the OS-Gemini Broadband Wireless Ethernet Bridge.
-Through several innovative technologies and techniques, the company has developed a point-to-point system that connects at high speeds with carrier-grade reliability around obstacles, such as terrain and buildings, over long distances, and over large bodies of water.
-The OS-Gemini is deployed in over 500 networks worldwide, connecting disparate networks in the corporate, government, healthcare and education marketplaces; and enabling wireless service providers to extend broadband to remote areas and backhaul wireless data traffic efficiently.
-Orthogon Systems is a privately funded company with headquarters in Ashburton, Devon, United Kingdom and Waltham, Massachusetts, USA.
+Orthogon Systems specializes in providing advanced carrier-grade point-to-point broadband wireless systems, notably the OS-Gemini Broadband Wireless Ethernet Bridge.
+This innovative technology allows for high-speed connectivity with reliability over obstacles such as terrain and buildings, as well as across large bodies of water.
+The OS-Gemini is utilized in over 500 networks globally, serving various sectors including corporate, government, healthcare, and education.
+Additionally, it enables wireless service providers to extend broadband access to remote areas and efficiently manage data traffic backhaul.
+Orthogon Systems operates from its headquarters in Ashburton, Devon, United Kingdom, and Waltham, Massachusetts, USA, and serves markets in the United States, Europe, and Asia Pacific.

 Anam Mobile